MicrosoftDocs/MIMDocs/MIMDocs/pam/use-azure-mfa-for-activation.md

 # Using Azure MFA for activation in MIM PAM

 > [!IMPORTANT]
-> This article is provided for guidance for existing deployments.
-Previous versions of MIM used the Azure MFA Software Development Kit (SDK) to integrate with Azure MFA.
-Due to the deprecation of Azure MFA SDK and Azure MFA Server, customers can no longer download Azure MFA SDK anymore, and new customers cannot download Azure MFA Server.
-Customers who had previously been using Azure MFA SDK can upgrade from Azure MFA SDK to Azure MFA Server; see [Using Azure MFA Server in PAM or SSPR](../working-with-mfaserver-for-mim.md).
-New customers should not deploy Azure MFA Server, and instead use either custom MFA providers or Windows Hello or smartcard-based authentication in AD.
+> In September 2022, Microsoft announced deprecation of Azure AD Multi-Factor Authentication Server.
+Beginning September 30, 2024, Azure AD Multi-Factor Authentication Server deployments will no longer service multifactor authentication (MFA) requests.
+Customers of Azure MFA Server should plan to move to instead use either custom MFA providers or Windows Hello or smartcard-based authentication in AD.

 When configuring a PAM role, you can choose how to authorize users that request to activate the role.
 The choices that the PAM authorization activity implements are: